Social spider: Spider sociality

-Most species of social spiders live in the tropical regions of the world where size and density of their prey – insects – is highest.
-But several species reach into the eastern United States and other temperate areas.
+Most species of social spiders live in the tropical regions of the world where size and density of their prey – insects – is highest, though several species reach into the eastern United States and other temperate areas.
 By building a communal web, it is thought that the spiders approximately maximize total biomass capture per spider.
-Having a larger web and multiple spiders to work together to subdue prey allows them to prey on larger organisms than would be possible if they led a solitary existence.
+Having a larger web and multiple spiders to work together to subdue prey allows them to prey on larger organisms that would not be possible if they led a solitary existence.
 The colonies can grow large enough to take down birds and bats, as well as very large insects.

 Living in a colony also has another major benefit for spiders: cooperative nest maintenance.
 Nest maintenance does not rely solely on an individual in a colony setting and thus saves on a per-capita investment in maintaining silk structures.
 Predator defense is also increased in a colony with a large web and multiple individuals analogous to schools of fish or herds of mammals.